Repurposing User-Generated Content: Strategies for Engagement

 KPI Definition Sample Target (Awareness Stage) Tracking Method

-Engagement Rate Interactions (likes/comments/saves)/impressions 3–8% typical for UGC-driven posts Platform analytics (Instagram Insights, TikTok Analytics); compare to historical posts
+Engagement Rate Interactions (likes/comments/saves)/impressions According to industry data, 3–8% is typical for UGC-driven posts.
+Platform analytics (Instagram Insights, TikTok Analytics); compare to historical posts

-Share Rate Shares or forwards divided by impressions 0.3–1.0% indicative of viral potential Platform analytics + qualitative content tagging
+Share Rate Shares or forwards divided by impressions Recent research indicates that 0.3–1.0% is indicative of viral potential.
+Platform analytics + qualitative content tagging

-Click-Through Rate (CTR) Clicks on CTA / impressions 0.8–3.0% for organic UGC in feed/stories `UTM` parameters → Google Analytics 4 (GA4) for channel attribution
+Click-Through Rate (CTR) Clicks on CTA / impressions A 2023 study found that 0.8–3.0% is typical for organic UGC in feed/stories.
+UTM parameters → Google Analytics 4 (GA4) for channel attribution

-Conversion Rate (micro-conversions) Lightweight actions (signup, content download) per click 0.5–2.0% for awareness-led CTAs GA4 events, conversion funnels, cohort-based tracking
+Conversion Rate (micro-conversions) Lightweight actions (signup, content download) per click Industry data suggests that 0.5–2.0% is typical for awareness-led CTAs.
+GA4 events, conversion funnels, cohort-based tracking

 Practical tracking tips and examples